gdapps-studio/assistant-bot/README.md

-## Telegram Bot Template for [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions)
+# Telegram Bot Template for [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions)

 > 📖 [Documentation for grammY](https://grammy.dev)

+## What does this template do for you

+### Instant prototyping

+Just click the blue button and change something in bot.mjs in newly minted repository

+### Universal bootstrap

+Use webhook or polling locally, even without a Vercel project or CLI

+### Ready for production

+Webhook will be automatically installed for every deployment on Vercel during the build step

 ## How to Use